 Building a store with Weebly

-With the GUI, you have complete control over look and feel, with a nice drag-and-drop editor.
-And the GUI editor has a whopping 600+ template options.
-However, it’s not as easy to use as the ones from Weebly or Duda.
-Wix has by far the most options for widgets, including hundreds of buttons, backgrounds, lightboxes, menu styles, and more.
+With the GUI page builder, you have complete control over look and feel.
+In fact, Wix has by far the most options for widgets, including hundreds of buttons, backgrounds, lightboxes, menu styles, and more.

-After a few minutes of use, it’s clear why Wix developed the Q-and-A builder.
-The drag and drop GUI is very capable, and not particularly hard to use.
-However, with all of the options, it’s nearly impossible to create a good looking, cohesive design.
-Unless you’re an expert graphic artist, you’re bound to end up with a hodgepodge, mishmash of widgets, like something designed by a toddler.
+However, with all of the options, can be difficult to create a good looking, cohesive design.
+Unless you’re an expert graphic artist, may end up with a hodgepodge, mishmash of widgets.

 Building a store with Wix